 Kerry Heathcote is a Chartered Psychologist and Associate Fellow of the British Psychological Society, with experience across a range of educational and custodial settings.
 She is part of the Senior Management Team at Edinburgh College and Chair of The Prentice Centre Community Hub/West Granton Community Trust, where she now resides.
 Kerry remains motivated by initiatives aimed at improving individual aspirational outcomes for people of all ages, but those aged thirteen to nineteen have been a particular focus throughout her career.

-Laura Graham is the Senior Evidence & Influencing Officer for the Life Changes Trust's Young People with Care Experience programme.
+Laura Graham is the Implementation Manager of The Promise for The Fostering Network.
 She completed her social work degree at the University of Edinburgh in 2013 and began her career working in residential care.
 Laura then went on to support young people who were volunteering overseas, before joining Who Cares?
 Scotland for a number of years where she coordinated the East Lothian and Highland Champions Boards.
+Most recently, Laura worked with the Life Changes Trust as a Senior Evidence & Influencing Officer for their Young People with Care Experience programme.
 Laura's particular interest lies in promoting and protecting the rights of children and young people including supporting the participation and engagement of young people in the issues and decisions that affect them.

 Lucy Corbett is a former LinkLiving service user and has a particular interest in the psychological and social care of those marginalised and stigmatised by society.
 She has been a support worker for a mental health service, volunteers for Streetwork at Simon Community Scotland, and is studying Psychology at the University of Edinburgh.